Cray-HPE/docs-csm/operations/hardware_expansion/Updating_Cabinet_Routes_on_Management_NCNs.md

                           https://api-gw-service-nmn.local/keycloak/realms/shasta/protocol/openid-connect/token | jq -r '.access_token')
     ```

-2. Add cabinet routes to each of the NCNs using data from SLS:
+2. Add cabinet routes to each of the management NCNs using data from SLS:
     ```bash
     ncn-m001# /usr/share/doc/csm/operations/hardware_expansion/scripts/update-ncn-cabinet-routes.sh
+    ```

+    If the following message appears, it means the route being added is already present on the NCN and can be safely ignored.
+    ```
+    RTNETLINK answers: File exists
     ```

 3. Create payload to update the cloud-init user data for management NCNs in BSS to contain the updated cabinet route information: